woupiestek/rlox/log.md

 aligning by own size is a space saving mechanism are all sizes...
 No, I don't believe it is.

+The trouble her is that I don't knwo if what I am doing is any smarter than the standard library already provides. especially as space requirements grow, it seems an extra layer of indirection is needed, to allow for multiple base pointers, or a lot of code has to be moved around.
+Maybe try this after figuring out profiling.

 ### small object pooling

 This is mainly about the closures: many are mere functions, most of the rest